top of page

 • Generally very high local prices (except for the guided tour of the castle)

-• The noise of the boaters on the ships
+• The noise from boaters on the water

 bottom of page